Paul Newlove: Representative career

 Newlove made his international debut on 21 October 1989, becoming Great Britain's youngest ever debutant (18 years and 72 days old) when he appeared as a substitute against New Zealand at Old Trafford.
 Newlove appeared for Yorkshire while at Featherstone Rovers; during the 1989–90 season against Lancashire.

 Newlove represented Great Britain in 1991 and in 1992 against Papua New Guinea (sub); he was selected to go on the 1992 Great Britain Lions tour of Australia and New Zealand playing three matches against Australia and one against New Zealand; in 1993 against France.
 Newlove also won caps for England while at Featherstone Rovers in 1992 against Wales.

 He played for Great Britain while at Bradford Northern in 1993 against New Zealand (3 matches), in 1994 against France, Australia, and Australia (sub), while at St. Helens in 1997 against Australia (SL) (3 matches), and in 1998 against New Zealand.
 He played for England while at Bradford Northern in 1995 against Wales, Australia (2 matches), Fiji, and Wales.

 In 1994, Newlove briefly retired from international rugby following a dispute over his withdrawal from the Rugby League World Sevens tournament, but was recalled to the Test side after making amends.

 Newlove was selected to play for England in the 1995 World Cup Final at centre, scoring a try in the loss against Australia.

 He played for England while at St. Helens in 1996 against France.
 In the 1997 post season, Newlove was selected to play for Great Britain at centre in all three matches of the Super League Test series against Australia.

 Newlove withdrew from the England squad prior to the 2000 Rugby League World Cup.

 Newlove retired from international duty in 2001.

-Post-play

-Newlove currently works as a Student Liaison Officer at Trinity Academy Cathedral in Wakefield, and has done so since 2005.